Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Sequential processor with limited communication

-Consider a sequential processor consisted of several data processing modules, see Fig. \ref{fig:resultsa1}.
-In each stage, the module processes the information obtained from the earlier section together with the input provided only locally at this stage $X_i$ and unknown to other parts.
+Consider a sequential processor consisting of several data processing units (see Fig. \ref{fig:resultsa1}).
+In each stage, the unit processes the information obtained from the earlier section together with the input provided only locally at this stage, $X_i$, and unknown to other parts.
 We assume that the information transferred between the modules is strongly restricted.
-The last module should output a value that depends on all bits of data $\{X_i\}$ inputted at all stages, $O(\{X_i\})$.
-The design of a sequential logic processor consists of optimizing each module so that the output function approaches the desired target function $T(\{X_i\})$.
+The last module should output a value that depends on all bits of data $\{X_i\}$ inputted at each stage, $O(\{X_i\})$.
+The design of a sequential logic processor consists of optimizing each unit so that the output function approaches the desired target function $T(\{X_i\})$.
 The latter can be interpreted as a truth table for a logical function with Boolean variables $\{X_i\}$.

-In Fig. \ref{fig:resultsa1} $a)$ we show a three-module quantum sequential processor with two classical bits $(X_i,X_{i+1})$ processed in each module and a single-qubit inter-module communication.
-Fig. \ref{fig:resultsa1} $b)$ shows its classical counterpart with a one-bit communication.
-In the modules of the quantum processor, we allow for unitary transformations as well as measurements and classical functions.
-Therefore, the quantum processor from Fig. \ref{fig:resultsa1} $a)$ is at least as powerful in any task as the corresponding classical processor.
+In Fig. \ref{fig:resultsa1}$(a)$ we show a three-module quantum sequential processor with two classical bits $(X_i,X_{i+1})$ processed in each stage and a single-qubit inter module communication.
+Figure \ref{fig:resultsa1}$(b)$ shows its classical counterpart with, this time, a one-bit communication.
+In the modules of the quantum processor, we allow for unitary transformations, measurements, and classical functions.
+Therefore, the quantum processor from Fig. \ref{fig:resultsa1}$(a)$ is at least as powerful in any task as the corresponding classical processor.
 In the classical circuit, in addition to the restriction that communication between units is limited, the local functions performed by the modules do not have any additional restrictions.

-In our research, we consider a specific realization of the quantum processor described in detail in the following sections.